-VW’s hotly anticipated T-Cross small SUV will be topped by the a 110kW 1.5-litre turbo-petrol three-cylinder engine, and is expected to land in Australia a few months after the rest of the line-up due around April this year.
+VW’s hotly anticipated T-Cross small SUV will be topped by the a 110kW 1.5-litre turbo-petrol four-cylinder engine, and is expected to land in Australia a few months after the rest of the line-up due around April this year.

 Local pricing and specification are yet to be detailed for the 110TSI variant, but expect to see it sit atop the small SUV range with a low-to-mid-$30,000 pricetag.